Back to work

 The approach

 The entire identity grows from the "min vs meer" philosophy.
 Every visual decision traces back to it.
-Design adapts to context , not formulas, shaping story-driven furniture and hand-made objects by what each project needs.
+Design adapts to context , not forced consistency.

 Art direction02/